-At the beginning of the November Plenum alone, 248 counterrevolutionaries, nationalists, spies and class enemies, among them • 48 enemies with Party cards, were exposed and sacked from the scientific research establishments of the VUAN1 and of the People's Commissariat of Education, but these figures are out of date [!].
-Now much more of this element has been sacked from these establishments.
-Thus quite recently, in December, we had to close down completely [!] the Bahaliy Research Institute of the History of Culture, because this institute, again like a number of other learned bodies, such as the Ukrainian Soviet Encyclopedia or the Shevchenko Institute, with Pylypenko as its boss, was revealed to be a refuge for counter-revolution.2
+At the beginning of the November Plenum alone, 248 counter-revolutionaries, nationalists, spies and class enemies, among them 48 enemies with Party cards, were exposed and sacked from the scientific research establishments of the VUAN1 and of the People's Commissariat of Education.
+Now much more of this element has been sacked from various establishments.
+Thus quite recently, in December, we had to close down completely the Bahaliy Research Institute of the History of Culture, because this institute, again like a number of other learned bodies, such as the Ukrainian Soviet Encyclopedia or the Shevchenko Institute, with Pylypenko as its boss, was revealed to be a refuge for counter-revolution.2

-Almost the whole of the Ukrainian culture was revealed to be 'counter-revolutionary' (as in certain later times, 'unrewarding').
+Almost the whole of the Ukrainian culture was revealed to be 'counter-revolutionary' (and, as in certain later times, unrewarding).
 This is why scholars and writers of world renown, hundreds of talented people in all spheres of culture, and thousands upon thousands of the rank and file intelligentsia were destroyed.
-'At the same go' several million peasants were wiped out in the artificial famine of 1933.
-Let us bear in mind: this was long before notorious 1937.
+At the same time several million peasants were wiped out in the artificial famine of 1933.
+Let us bear in mind that this was long before 1937.